JuliaGraphics/Luxor.jl/docs/src/example/examples.md

 See the [Writing LaTeX and Typst](@ref) section for more information.
 You'll have to install the fonts that MathTeXEngine.jl requires.

-## Simple Typst equations
+## Basic typesetting with Typst

-You can also add equations and typeset text to drawings using the [Typstry](https://github.com/jakobjpeters/Typstry.jl) package, which uses the [Typst](https://typst.app) typsetting engine.
-Pass the string containing the equation as a `TypstString` to the `text()` function.
-General formatting can be passed via the `preamble` keyword.
+You can typeset text, including equations, onto Luxor drawings using the [Typstry](https://github.com/jakobjpeters/Typstry.jl) package, which uses the [Typst](https://typst.app) typesetting engine.
+Pass the text to be typeset as a `TypstString` to the `text()` function.
+General formatting and configuration information can be passed via the `preamble` keyword.

 ```julia
 using Luxor